daFPGASwitch/daFPGASwitch/sim/README.md

 Which packet makes it (packet id number, checksum on, store the checksum) We probably don't want to store the entire packet, but just store the metadata, because half a MB will be pretty quick to fill up.

-## Does the egress need to communicate with ingress (i.e. do we need control crossbar?)
+## Does the egress need to communicate with ingress (i.e. do we need a control crossbar?)
 Just let the crossbar output an enable bit.

 ## Egress: It can be not OTF, but let
 Dumb!
 Make them dumb and big, have them test the latency, record some metrics.
-Add cycle cnt/time stamp, so that we know how long it takes to arraive (1 time stamp, 1 into the ingress time, 2 into the egress time) (attach it to the packet)
+Add cycle cnt/time stamp, so that we know how long it takes to arrive (1 time stamp, 1 into the ingress time, 2 into the egress time) (attach it to the packet)

 ## Heartbeat:
 * Every 8 cycles, there's a scheduling decision.
 The scheduling decision changes the pattern of the active sel of the crossbar; each cycle we put 32 bits on the crossbar, so there will be 32-bit * 8 = 32 bytes of data per egress that gets sent to the output every cycle.